backprop-ai/backprop/README.md

 With Kiri, no experience in AI is needed to solve valuable real world problems using:

-- Semantic search (for ecommerce, documentation, etc.)
+- Semantic search in 50+ languages (for ecommerce, documentation, etc.)
 - Conversational question answering (for FAQ chatbots, text analysis, etc.)
 - Zero-shot classification (for email sorting, intent detection, etc.)
 - Summarisation (TLDRs for long documents)